Skip to main content

 • monetization

-The monetization aspect of the game has been widely criticized as a blatant cash grab, with many users expressing frustration over intrusive ads and a lack of meaningful content.
-While some players appreciate the absence of microtransactions and the ability to earn in-game currency, the overall sentiment suggests that the game feels unfinished and exploitative, leading to disappointment among the community.
+The monetization aspect of the game has been widely criticized as a blatant cash grab, with many users expressing frustration over intrusive ads and minimal gameplay engagement.
+While the game does not feature microtransactions and allows players to earn in-game currency through gameplay, the overall sentiment suggests that the developers prioritize profit over quality, leading to a lackluster experience that feels unfinished and exploitative.

-• “It's not pay-to-play, but you earn in-game money when you get ranked and can unlock and make in-game purchases with that money.
+• “It's not pay-to-play, but you earn in-game money when you rank up and can unlock and make in-game purchases with that money.
 Yay, no more dumping real money into a game!”

 • “Once you have a few kills under your belt, you may buy items from the store which strictly uses in-game money; there are no microtransactions.”